mchalapuk/offensive.js/README.md

 **Why would I want it?**

  1. It reduces the boilerplate of writing assertion messsages to zero,
- 2. Provides very intuitive and extensible DSL for writing assertions,
+ 2. Provides very **intuitive and extensible DSL for writing assertions**,
  3. Enables easy implementation of offensive and defensive techniques,
  4. Low core bundle size (22.5kB minified) and a way of bundling only needed assertions,
- 5. Has zero runtime dependencies and contains its own `.d.ts` files.
+ 5. Has zero runtime dependencies which greatly increases package security,
+ 6. It's TypeScript-friendly (contains its own `.d.ts` files).

 ## Installation